Emmaus June 13, 2024

 Biblical Account

-Jesus overtook Cleopas and the other disciple on the walk to Emmaus, and after preaching to them, He revealed Himself to them in the village while He was breaking the evening’s bread, then disappeared from sight.
-They jumped up and, despite it being nightfall, ran back to Jerusalem to tell the others that they had seen Jesus.
+Jesus overtook Cleopas and the other disciple on the walk to Emmaus, and after preaching to them.
+He revealed Himself to them in the village while He was breaking the evening’s bread, then disappeared from sight.
+They jumped up.
+Despite it being nightfall, they ran back to Jerusalem to tell the others that they had seen Jesus.
 A few moments after they arrived and began to tell the others, Jesus entered the room, which shocked everyone.
 It is unlikely that He disappeared in Emmaus, and reappeared in Jerusalem.
 Since He was walking to Emmaus originally, He probably simply walked along behind the two excited disciples as they hurried up the dark valley.

-In Bible times, the valleys west of Jerusalem were frequented by thieves and wild animals, such as wolves and hyenas.
-Traveling in the dark exposed them to additional dangers, such as getting lost, or falling.
+In Bible times, the valleys west of Jerusalem became frequented by thieves and wild animals, such as wolves and hyenas.
+They exposed themselves to additional dangers while traveling in the dark, such as becoming lost or falling.
 They did not care since they were so excited to tell others that He is risen!
 You may face untold dangers as you share the good news, but you can be confident that Jesus is walking with you, even when you do not see Him.

 Post Author